What To Eat Before Anal Sex, According To A Sex Educator

 Equally, the amount of water or fluids you drink.
 It may take some time, but eventually, you get a good idea of what will make you as clean as possible.

-That said, here are what not to feast on before butt penetration.
+That said, here is what not to feast on before butt penetration.
 These bits of advice are from doctors and human sexuality experts.
 And because of this, we feel they are worth paying attention to.

 • Alcohol and butt play do not mix, as imbibing tends to dry its tissues.
 For a good, healthy, and comfortable time, you do not want a less-than-moist ass.

 • Various medications can additionally change your bowel movements.
 Their possible effects range from constipation to diarrhea or excess gas.
 Newly prescribed drugs can monkey wrench even the most carefully worked out dietary plan.
-So when taking them, you may want to return to square one.
+So, when taking them, you may want to return to square one.
 That is until you figure out what it is doing to your ass.

-Other Anal Prep Tips
+Other Preparation Tips

 Even the most carefully planned diet for a bottom can result in excess waste.
-There is nothing wrong with that.
-And it’s something everyone’s body occasionally does.
+There is nothing wrong with that and it’s something everyone’s body occasionally does.

-A couple meditating
+A couple practicing eye gazing

 But do not strain yourself while trying, which can make your colon tighten.
 Instead, relax as much as you can.
 Meditation is a great technique for putting yourself in a relaxed mood.